Getting Started

 A window where you type commands to your Mac.
 We'll only need it for initial setup — we'll set up a proper code editor on the next page.

-Press Cmd + Space to open Spotlight.
+Press Cmd + Space to open Spotlight (the search bar that appears in the center of your screen).
 Type Terminal and press Enter.

 Install Homebrew

 Homebrew is a tool that lets you install other tools.
-Paste this and press Enter:
+Paste this into Terminal and press Enter:

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"